The best tips for a trip to South America

 Rental Cars or Own Vehicles: Pros and Cons

 A rental car can offer you greater flexibility and independence, especially if you want to discover remote highlights.
 Off the beaten tourist paths or in less-developed regions, a rental car can mean valuable time savings and more freedom for spontaneous Route changes.
-However, the costs for rental cars in South America can vary significantly and quickly add up, especially when considering insurance fees, mileage limits, and possible additional charges for one-way rentals.
+However, the costs for rental cars in south America can vary significantly and quickly add up, especially when considering insurance fees, mileage limits, and possible additional charges for one-way rentals.

 On the other hand, if you are traveling with your own vehicle, you have the ultimate freedom to determine your pace and travel route.
 This, however, can come with significant logistical challenges.
 For instance, the bureaucratic effort can be quite high to transfer your car through different countries.
 Border crossings often require special papers and permits, and road conditions can put a strain on your vehicle, resulting in regular maintenance and potential repairs.